Skip to main content

 • 6.3.
 1 ETH is deposited to validator.

-7. The Depositor proves the validator's appearing on the Consensus Layer to the PDG contract with the withdrawal credentials corresponding to the stVault's address, activates validator and (optional) extra tops up it.
+7. The Depositor proves the validator's appearance on the Consensus Layer to the PDG contract with the withdrawal credentials corresponding to the stVault's address, activates the validator, and (optionally) performs an extra top-up.

 • Method called: PredepositGuarantee.proveWCActivateAndTopUpValidators(witness, amounts).

-• Caller must be specified as the Depositor in the PredepositGuarantee contract.
+• Caller must be the Depositor in the PredepositGuarantee contract.

 As a result: